JacobTsafatinos/Git101/README.md

 ```git commit -m "some change"```
 ```git push```

-Oh no this broke something!
+Oh no this broke our imaginary service!
 We need to undo the changes.

+#### Situation:
+One of the most common mistakes.
+We made a change, pushed it and now we need to undo it.

 #### Solution:
 ```git revert <SHA>```.